 It is a simple exercise to check that $\Lambda_+<\hat{\Lambda}$ for all $\tilde{\mu}\neq0$ and $1<\eta\leq2$.
-We can thus conclude that in the regime:
+We can thus conclude that in the regime

-the modes energies are ``high'' enough that they have support over both extrema, $\hat{Q}_{min/max}$ as well as over the classically-allowed region near the star surface.
-In fact, they are trapped in the whole region between the perfectly reflecting boundary at the star surface and the mass barrier at infinity.
-In this case, deciding which family does a mode belong to, reduces, with the help of \eqref{eq:QminMaxRelative}, to comparing the depths of $\hat{Q}(\tilde{r}=1)$ and $\hat{Q}_{max}$, or equivalently, $\gamma_0$ and $\gamma_+$, due to \eqref{eq:starSurfacePot} and \eqref{eq:QminMax}.
+the mode energies are ``high'' enough that they have support over both extrema, $\hat{Q}_{\rm min/max}$, as well as over the classically allowed region near the star's surface.
+In fact, they are trapped in the whole region between the perfectly reflecting boundary at the star's surface and the mass barrier at infinity.
+In this case, deciding which family a mode belongs to reduces, with the help of Eq.~\eqref{eq:QminMaxRelative}, to comparing the depths of $\hat{Q}(\tilde{r}=1)$ and $\hat{Q}_{\rm max}$, or equivalently, $\gamma_0$ and $\gamma_+$, due to Eqs.~\eqref{eq:starSurfacePot} and \eqref{eq:QminMax}.

-With that discussion in mind and in light of the sign distribution in \eqref{eq:QminMaxTable}, it is $\hat{Q}_{max}$, when representing a classically-allowed region, where cloud modes localize.
+With that discussion in mind and in light of the sign distribution in Eq.~\eqref{eq:QminMaxTable}, it is at $\hat{Q}_{\rm max}$, when representing a classically allowed region, that cloud modes can be localized.

-We can now look back at the definitions of the three mode families and together with \eqref{eq:starSurfacePot}, \eqref{eq:QminMax}, \eqref{eq:QminMaxTable} and \eqref{eq:lambdaHatDef} determine the regions where they exist.
+We can now look back at the definitions of the three mode families and together with Eqs.~\eqref{eq:starSurfacePot}, \eqref{eq:QminMax}, \eqref{eq:QminMaxTable} and \eqref{eq:lambdaHatDef} determine the regions where they exist.
 To that end, we also define:

 and point out the following relations: